To collect from Jira on-premise you will need Onna's Discovery app and an Onna Enterprise account.

-After logging in with the same credentials you would use in the web platform, the app will open to your Groups page
+After logging in with the same credentials you would use in the web platform, the app will open to your Workspaces page

 Currently the workflow you'll have to follow is either:

-- Creating a new group for your collection
+- Creating a new workspace for your collection

-- Using an existing group to add a data source
+- Using an existing workspace to add a data source

-Currently, you can only use the app to add a Confluence or JIRA source.
-Select JIRA
+Currently, you can use the app to add a Confluence or Jira source.
+Select Jira

 Name your data source and enter the site's URL as the host, as well as your username and password.
 If you have a specific date range you'd like to collect from, specify it here.
 Click "Connect".